annuhuss/Dependency-Injection-Container/README.md

 </h1>

 <p>
 <em>Dependency Injection</em> is the term frequently used in the area of Object Oriented Programming and it is one of the design patterns that one should know deeply for writing and organizing better code.
 In addition, if somebody has a good understanding of how to handle dependencies in conjunction with a container then it would provide him an extra advantage for learning a framework quickly.
 As far I remember, I have faced some difficulties as a beginner for understanding a PHP framework without having any idea about how to use a container that handles dependencies.
-Nevertheless it is not always necessary to use a container for managing objects, specially when you are dealing with a small collection of objects in your application, though practicing it would absolutely be beneficial for producing elegant code.
+Nevertheless it is not always necessary to use a container for managing objects, specially when you are dealing with a small collection of objects in your application, though practicing it would absolutely be beneficial for producing elegant code time to time.
 </p>

 <p>
 Like some other design patterns, injecting dependencies is not fixed.
 Apparently there are many ways to do it and the two most common out of them are Constructor Injection and Setter Injection.
 In this article I am not going to discuss about what the Dependency Injection is?
 Rather, I would like to focus on the primary construction of a container which takes the responsibility for managing objects from their creation to their configuration.
-This discussion will be carried on by introducing some basic features of PHP container through some simple examples respectively.
+This discussion will be carried on by introducing some basic features of PHP container through some simple examples sequentially.
 </p>

 <p>